holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/07_text_prediction/predict_text.md

 `data` folder.
 Make sure that and _any pre/post text_ that has to do with Project Gutenberg has been removed.

-1. For generating the "Markov" graph associated with the book:
+1. For generating the "Markov graph" associated with the book:
     - What book did you choose?
-    - What data structure should you use?
+    - Including types, what data structure should you use?
     - What are three functions you could create that will make implementation easier?
         - Function 1:
         - Function 2:
         - Function 3:
     - Implement functionality to calculate it!
 2. Looking at the model/graph you just generated:
-    - How many total transitions  (word -> word) are there?
+    - What word most commonly follows "and"?
     - What word has the greatest number of words that follow it?
-    - What word most commonly follows "and"?
+    - How many total transitions (word -> word) are there?
     - What is the most common word -> word transition?

 ## Most Common Sentence